 Indicator Statement Target and Variance

-Conformity to the DFA risk ranking system Target: April 1, 2007

-developed for assessing stream crossing.
+Conformity to the DFA risk ranking system developed for assessing stream crossing.
+Target : 100%

-Variance : 6 months
+Variance: -10%

 Assessing risks and planning according to the risk ranking system developed for assessing stream crossings in a consistent manner by the Licensees/BC Timber Sales helps maintain water quality in a proactive manner conducive to SFM.
 However, the risk ranking system is of little use on its own unless Licensees/BC Timber Sales in the AUTP conform to this system and ensures all actions in the field reflect the recommendations generated by the risk ranking system.